-In order to improve the reliability for customer power supply, a bus-tie breaker is used to connect the two bus sections of SWGR-001.
-Additionally, Feeders 1 and 2 are tied together using normally open switches TAL12-TP1 and TAL12-TP2 located at poles 50301001 and 50302054 respectively.
-The tie breaker and switches close in the case when one of the feeder breakers is out of duty due to failure or for maintenance purposes.
-Since the case when either the tie-breaker is closed or when both feeders are connected to one feeder breaker does not represent normal network operation and is used only for maintenance purposes, this configuration is not included in the penetration study.
+In order to improve the reliability for customer power supply, Feeders 1 and 2 are tied together using normally open switches SAN1-TP12 and SAN2-TP12 located at poles 71301053 and 71301067 respectively.
+These switches close in the case when one of the feeder breakers is out of duty due to failure or for maintenance purposes.
+Since the case where both feeders are connected to one feeder breaker does not represent normal network operation and is used only for maintenance purposes, this configuration is not included in the penetration study.